DDA - TMT¶

 mdata = mm.pp.add_filter(mdata, modality="psm", column="proteins", keep="not_contains", value="contam_")

-mdata = mm.pp.apply_filter(mdata, modality="psm", on="var")
+mdata = mm.pp.apply_filter(mdata, modality="psm")

 mdata